joheras/MotilityJ/README.md

 Once that you have installed the Python package, you need to download the [Java application](https://github.com/joheras/MotilityJ/releases/download/v0.1/Motilidad.jar).
 You may need to install [Java](https://www.java.com/es/download/).

+## Video

+You can see how to use MotilityJ in the following video.

+## Models

+MotilityJ uses two deep learning models.
+A classification model for classifying images as complete or incomplete, and a segmentation model for segmenting the incomplete images.
+The code for training the models is available at the [Deep Motility page](https://github.com/joheras/Deep-Motility/tree/main/training).
+The datasets used for training and testing the models are [freely available](https://unirioja-my.sharepoint.com/:f:/g/personal/joheras_unirioja_es/Emp47LEiEDtBmiJBQBYnCN4BzQvuNxF9yR0fP3RYkCX9QA?e=0tfXic).
+The models that we have created are also [freely available](https://www.dropbox.com/sh/iykifqvhrnwbxfg/AACVciFDoP_ipG6oOedzfK-7a?dl=0).

+## Motility plugin

+## Comparison application

+We have created a [java application for comparing two kinds of annotations](https://github.com/joheras/Comparator).
+Using this application, we have shown that the annotation produced by MotilityJ is indistinguisable from that produced by human experts.

 ## Acknowledgements